bchisx/keyboard/README.md

 use:
 create a react application called keyboard. swap in these files for the sample files that are created.

-requires: the node_modules directory and necessary contents. howler.js
+requires: the node_modules directory and necessary contents. howler.js React